-Authorization Process - JE Part A
+Authorization Process (OPD) - JF Part B

 Review Decisions and Timeframes

-NOTE: The expedited submission should not be used when if the beneficiary’s date of service is soon.
-This timeframe is to only be used when the patient’s life and health are in jeopardy.
+Note: The expedited submission should not be used when if the beneficiary's date of service is soon.
+This timeframe is to only be used when the patient's life and health are in jeopardy.
 The expedited request must include justification showing the standard timeframe would not be appropriated.

 To prevent the claim from denying upon submission, the provider should hold their claim and not submit it until the UTN is provided.
 The MAC will follow the normal process to obtain a UTN from CMS shared systems.

-The MAC will send decision letters with the UTN to the requester using the method the PAR was received postmarked within the timeframes described above.
+The MAC will send decision letters with the UTN to the requester using the method the PA request was received postmarked within the timeframes described above.
 The MAC will have the option to send a copy of the decision to the requester via fax if a valid fax number was provided, even if the submission was sent via mail.
 The requester(s) will be notified to hold their claim and not submit until the UTN is received (in order to avoid a claims payment denial).

 A copy of the decision letter will be sent to the beneficiary as well.